stfc/PSyclone/doc/developer_guide/psy_data.rst

     Default value is ``real,double,int``.

 -dims:
-    A comma-separated list of dimensions (no spaced allowed).
+    A comma-separated list of dimensions (no spaces allowed).
 Default value is ``1,2,3,4``.

 -prefix: